TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/02_lesson/lab.md

 # Lab 1.02

 ## Part 1
-Using the interpreter practice typing the expressions below.
-Copy the output into the output file.
-If the result is unexpected, note that in the thrid column.
+Using the interpreter, practice typing the expressions below.
+Copy the output into the output column.
+If the result is unexpected, note that in the third column.

 **Section 1**